- Study with Us

 Student accommodation in Penang

 We understand how important it is for students to have comfortable accommodation at a reasonable price.
-In Penang, there are numerous furnished apartments and houses in the vicinity of PMC which students can choose from.
+In Penang, there are numerous furnished apartments and houses in the vicinity of RUMC which students can choose from.
 Most are located near bus stops and eateries.

-Our dedicated student support team will assist you in finding accommodation and give you names and contact details of reputable providers.
+Our dedicated student support team will assist you in finding accommodation and give you the names and contact details of reputable providers.
 Our team is always on hand to give advice on choosing the best location and property type.

 A regional hub